cucapra/gator/Artifact.md

 This artifact has 3 components:
 * The Gator compiler and test suite
-* A collection of graphics examples
+* A collection of graphics examples written in the Gator language with the infrastructure to run them in a web browser
 * A script for gathering timing information about these graphics examples.

 ## Prerequisites